Last Updated on March 27, 2021

 Does this mean that any amount of alcohol is unsafe?
 Not necessarily.
 But if you find that you sometimes drink too much, or too frequently, it’s important to be aware of the risks.

 This article will discuss some of the most common and serious diseases caused by drinking too much alcohol, and how you can protect yourself.

 When a person drinks alcohol, it gets absorbed through the stomach or small intestine and enters their bloodstream.
 It is then gradually processed and removed by the liver.

 In small amounts, a healthy liver has little trouble breaking down and eliminating alcohol.
 But when you drink excessively, the liver can fall behind.
 The resulting buildup of alcohol in your system is what causes the sensation of intoxication.
 It can also place stress on a number of vital organs and systems within your body.

-As alcohol gets broken down, it also generates a number of toxic byproducts, including harmful fatty acids and free radicals, and a chemical called acetaldehyde.
+As alcohol gets broken down2, it also generates a number of toxic byproducts, including harmful fatty acids and free radicals, and a chemical called acetaldehyde3.
 Each of these can cause harm to various body tissues.

 In other words, despite the pleasant effects alcohol can have in small amounts, it is a toxic substance.
 The more you drink, the more wear and tear you put on your system, and the more likely it is that alcohol will cause or influence one of many acute or chronic diseases.

 But which diseases are caused by alcohol?
 And how much alcohol puts you at risk?

 Below are some of the most common and most serious diseases caused by alcohol.